bhartibasumatary61040/bhartibasumatary61040/README.md

 # 🌟 Hi I am Bharti Basumatary

-🚀 I have hands-on experience in Java backend development and Web & API automation using Selenium and Spring Boot.
+🚀 I work on Java backend development and Web & API automation using Selenium and Spring Boot.

 🤝 Open to collaborating on software development and automation projects, especially in the banking domain.